int

 Blackjack in an offline casino

-On the one hand, if the dealer draws a card on the "soft" seventeen, he will bust more often.
+On the one hand, if the dealer hits a card on "soft" seventeen, he will bust more often.
 On the other, it will be increase more powerful hands to his win.
 As a result, this "insignificant" deviation from the classical mathematical provisions increases the house advantage over a player by 0.2%.

-What advice can we give to those who are going to play blackjack with a side panel on the card "soft" seventeen?
-Top tip is give it up and find a game with generally accepted rules.
 But we understand that this option is not always available.
-Besides, there are versions of blackjack, balanced by a similar lack of some beneficial aspects for the player.
+Additionally, there are versions of blackjack that are balanced by a similar lack of some beneficial aspects for the player.

 So, if you play blackjack with six decks (we'll talk about one deck below when the dealer draws a card to "soft" seventeen, you need to make the following changes in the basic strategy: